-He feels that he has a deep understanding what the clients need since he himself is in recovery.
-He is knowledgeable in what would work or what would not work for each client in their recovery process.
+He feels that he has a deep understanding of what the clients need since he is in recovery.
+He is knowledgeable about what would work or what would not work for each client in their recovery process.

-Steven says that the team at Westwind provides true personalized and individualized treatment not usually found at other centers.
-The staff at Westwind shows genuine love, care and compassion.
-He also says,” I have an immense gratitude for my recovery because of where I’ve been in my addiction.
+Steven says that the team at Westwind provides accurate personalized and individualized treatment not usually found at other centers.
+The staff at Westwind shows genuine love, care, and compassion.
+He also says,” I have immense gratitude for my recovery because of where I’ve been in my addiction.
 I try to come in with a positive every single day.
 I’m just grateful to be sober myself, so working in recovery is just gravy.”

 Kasey Smith, CATC-I

-Kasey Smith brings her high energy,enthusiasm and exceptional passion to Westwind Recovery Team.
-Kasey is one of Westwind’s case managers, counselors and group facilitators.
-She earned her degree in Addiction Studies from Pierce College and is also a certified yoga instructor, earning her certificate through Yoga Works.
+Kasey Smith brings her high energy, enthusiasm, and extraordinary passion to the Westwind Recovery Team.
+Kasey is one of Westwind’s case managers, counselors, and group facilitators.
+She earned her degree in Addiction Studies from Pierce College and is also a certified yoga instructor, receiving her certificate through Yoga Works.

-Kasey also meets with clients one-on-one to check in with them at a spiritual, mental and emotional level as well as making sure they are on track on with their education and work life.
+With over a decade of recovery experience, her calling has allowed her to be a driving force in facilitating valuable group dynamics of all kinds, including mindfulness, meditation, relapse prevention, DBT, and yoga.
+Kasey believes in a holistic approach to recovery while mindfully meeting clients where they are in their recovery.
+Kasey also meets with clients one-on-one to check in with them at a spiritual, mental, and emotional level as well as making sure they are on track with their education and work life.

 Isaac Reddick III

-Isaac understands the importance of not only participating in a program to get sober but keeping truly connected with clients after they have graduated from a program.
-He is there to support clients after the are done whether it be to be an active listener or to provide them with resources that may need from couples counseling to job recruitment.
+Isaac understands the importance of not only participating in a program to get sober but keeping connected with clients after they have graduated from a program.
+He is there to support clients after they are done, whether it be to be an active listener or to provide them with resources that may need from couples counseling to job recruitment.

 Allie Clingan, AMFT

-Allie is an Associate Marriage and Family Therapist with experience at all levels of care including detox, residential, partial hospitalization and intensive outpatient programs.
-From 2015 through 2018, she worked as primary therapist at Center for Discovery, providing individual and group therapy and case management for adults and adolescents with eating disorders.
-She has training in Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT) and Trauma-Focused CBT.
-Allie earned her Master’s degree in Marriage and Family Therapy at Phillips Graduate University, and holds a Bachelor of Arts in English from Ithaca College.
+Allie is an Associate Marriage and Family Therapist with experience at all levels of care, including detox, residential, partial hospitalization, and intensive outpatient programs.
+From 2015 through 2018, she worked as a primary therapist at the Center for Discovery, providing individual and group therapy and case management for adults and adolescents with eating disorders.
+She has training in Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT), and Trauma-Focused CBT.
+Allie earned her Master’s degree in Marriage and Family Therapy at Phillips Graduate University and holds a Bachelor of Arts in English from Ithaca College.
 She is passionate about providing hands-on individual support with humor and care.

 Lisa Blume, AMFT

+Lisa has 12 years of experience as a Certified Health Counselor, where she continues to work with adolescents and adults suffering from health-related issues linked to anxiety, depression, eating disorders, negative body image, and phases of life issues.
 Lisa began working in the recovery field in 2017.
-She grew up in addiction and her unconscious journey that she was on lead her understand and have compassion for those suffering from drug and alcohol addiction.
+She grew up in addiction, and her unconscious journey that she was on lead her to understand and have compassion for those suffering from drug and alcohol addiction.

 Lisa uses a mindfulness-based approach when working with clients.
-Her intention is to help the client build their awareness so that they can start implementing change in their life.
-She also works from a spiritual perspective such as inner child work.
+She intends to help the client build their awareness so that they can start implementing change in their life.
+She also works from a spiritual perspective, such as inner child work.
 She gets the client to look inward so that they can see what is happening within themselves and develop a relationship with a power greater than themselves both internally and externally.

-Lisa says that when someone ready to make a change and is looking for and longing for a family, they can find that at Westwind.
-The people who work here really do hold and take care of the clients and the clients truly can feel that.
+Lisa says that when someone is ready to make a change and is looking for and longing for a family, they can find that at Westwind.
+The people who work here really do hold and take care of the clients, and the clients truly can feel that.

 Sam Silverman, AMFT

+Sam began working in recovery in 2014.
+Initially, Sam wanted to work with kids and teens, especially queer youth who were not adequately served and focus on community mental health.
+They found that most jobs that were available were in the recovery field.
+Sam decided to take a role in the recovery field and fell in love with it.
+They found that working in this arena was a way to make a significant impact on one’s life in a very short amount of time.
 Sam feels that if someone is ready to put the work to get sober and needs the guidance and structure to help them get there, Westwind is the place to get that.
-They will also go the extra mile to meet the needs of each client whether it be more work on trauma, conflict resolution or even more assistance in finding a job.
+They will also go the extra mile to meet the needs of each client, whether it be more work on trauma, conflict resolution, or even more assistance in finding a job.

-Sam has also lead workshops and trainings at the 2016 EDGY conference, The Relational Center, Boeing Aircraft Manufacturing Company, California State University Northridge, College of the Canyons, Catalyst Con, and SexPosCon.
+Sam also has lead workshops and training at the 2016 EDGY Conference, The Relational Center, Boeing Aircraft Manufacturing Company, California State University Northridge, College of the Canyons, Catalyst Con, and SexPosCon.
 They always attempt to approach therapy through an inclusive, intersectional lens emphasizing accountability on both the part of the therapist and the client.
 Sam uses They/Them, He/Him/His pronouns.